musabmjafri/ummah-opensource-docs/non-profit-constitution-bylaws.md

 ## Appointment of the Imam

 1. Shura shall appoint a committee consisting of at least three (3) volunteer members for the selection of Imam who shall make a final recommendation of the Shura.
-This committee shall consist of people like ex-Amir and respected senior community members knowledgeable in Qur'an and Sunnah of Prophet Muhammad ﷺ – peace and blessings be upon him.
+This committee shall consist of people like ex-Amir, founders, and respected senior community members knowledgeable in Qur'an and Sunnah of Prophet Muhammad ﷺ – peace and blessings be upon him.
 2. The committee shall seek applications for the full time Imam, make announcements, and may advertise for the position, contact Islamic organizations to invite applications, scrutinize the applications using the criteria established in Article 8, Clause 20.
 The committee shall separately invite maximum of three (3) prospective candidates to provide interaction with the community in the Masjid / Musallah by way of holding lectures and/or Jum'ah khutba (Friday sermon).
 3. Shura shall seek approval for the final candidate from the Majlis-e-Aam in a meeting or by referendum and offer the position under contract clearly defining the terms, for an initial period of three (3) years.
 Renewable for the same period by the approval of the review committee and Majlis-e-Aam.
 If the candidate does not accept the position, the process is repeated to obtain Majlis-e-Aam's approval for the next candidate from the list.
 If no candidate accepts, start the process again from Article 8, Clause 25.
 4. In the absence of a permanent Imam, the Shura is responsible for finding volunteers from Majlis-e-Aam for Imams until a full time Imam is appointed.
-To perform the duties of the Imam, the Amir and volunteer Imams shall seek advice on Islamic rulings from resident Imam of the neighboring Masjid / Islamic Center.
+To perform the duties of the Imam, the Amir, founders, and volunteer Imams shall seek advice on Islamic rulings from resident Imam of the neighboring Masjid / Islamic Center.

 ## Office of Economic Affairs and the Treasurer